Cover photo for Katherine P. Torgerson's Obituary

 Kathy was predeceased by her parents, Donald and Barbara Fisher Perris, and her stepson, Ryan Torgerson (Paige).
 She is survived by husband Ken; brother David P. Perris (Carol Dronsfield); sister Barbara A. Perris (Jeff Yablonka); children Kirstin T. Knight (Glenn Ruffus), Travis P. Kinsey (Libby) and Leslie K. Segal (Zach); the aforementioned 10 beloved grandchildren; and countless other relatives, friends, and colleagues she gained over a lifetime of camaraderie, connection, and kindness.

-A memorial service will be held in early October, and this post will be updated with the details once they are finalized.
+A Memorial Service will be held 4:30-6:30 pm on Friday, October 4 at the Cleveland Botanical Garden, 11030 East Blvd, Cleveland, OH 44106.
 In lieu of flowers, the family requests donations be made to Laurel School (www.laurelschool.org/giving/ways-to-give) or the Ding Darling Wildlife Society of Sanibel, Florida (dingdarlingsociety.org/)

 Guestbook